Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-English.txt

 -Removed leftover scripts from mod areas.
 -Inserted unused journal entry if Tarash remained friendly (Serpents of Abbathor).
 -Tarash should not spawn if quest was started with pamphlet (Serpents of Abbathor).
+-Lugosch should drop the known Gundmagtor, not the unknown artefact (Serpents of Abbathor).

 ***************************************************************************************************************